mojaloop/ml-testing-toolkit/README.md

 If you want to test the tool for the whole functionality like schema validation, additional validation and callback generation ..etc, you can initiate a transfer cycle from mojaloop simulator UI.

-Please follow the below steps from the ml-self-testing-toolkit folder
+Please follow the below steps from the ml-testing-toolkit folder

 ```bash
 cd simulator